loks0n/loks0n.github.io/content/letter-to-lner.md

 I was made to pay £15 which included a discount on the cost of my previous ticket.
 This was presented as a courtesy.
 It's not.
 I've already paid for this journey.
 I want the money back.

 If this doesn't get an adequate resolution, I will probably take up cycling from destination to destination or something so I don't have to give you any more money.

+> Dear Mr Silver
+>
+> Thank you for getting in touch with us at London North Eastern Railway.
+>
+> I am sincerely sorry to hear that your journey was tainted by the cold temperature and the charge you received.
+I understand this must have been disappointing.
+I do feel it is important to point out that the process followed by the member of staff who charged you is correct.
+When buying a ticket, you are entering into a contract to travel on the service you have booked for.
+It is stated in the terms and conditions of your ticket that if you do not travel on the correct service, you will be charged.
+>
+> Thanks again for contacting us at London North Eastern Railway.

+Very well,

+I shall journey via bike henceforth.

+Thanks,
+Luke